Frequently Asked Questions

 I need to cancel my booking.
 How much notice do I have to give?

-We require at least 24 hours notice for day school and private training cancellations.
+We require at least 12 hours notice for day school, and 24 hours for day school assessments and private training cancellations.
 For group class cancellations, we require at least 8 hours notice.
 Cancelling your booking in advance allows us to open up space to another dog on the waitlist.

 Can I get a refund?